Countries

 Santali vs Cantonese Difficulty

 The Santali vs Cantonese difficulty level basically depends on the number of Santali Alphabets and Cantonese Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Santali and Cantonese are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Santali and Cantonese, which language is harder to learn?
-Time required to learn Santali is Not Available while to learn Cantonese time required is 88 weeks.
+Time required to learn Santali is 44 weeks while to learn Cantonese time required is 88 weeks.